The Land Before Time Retold

 "Just get along until we get to your grandparents' house, okay?" their mother frowned.
 "It's not that long now."

 Aylene glared at her brother for a moment before going back to reading her book.
-Only now the enjoyment of reading it was gone after that rather nasty comment from Derek.
+Only now the enjoyment of it was gone after that rather nasty comment from Derek.
+She closed the book and stared out the window with a sour expression.

 What made it even worse was that it wasn't just her brother who gave her grief; nearly everyone at her school called her the "Dino Nerd" due to the fact she could spout out information on various species of dinosaurs.
 Sure, it may impress the teachers, but it did nothing for her when it came to impressing her peers.